student searching computer

 Living Expenses

-Even if out-of-state interning has many advantages, there are some disadvantages as well.
+Even if out-of-state internships have many advantages, they also have some disadvantages.
 Cost of living can vary by up to 40% between states.
-Living expense is one of the main problems.
-Many college students find that living away from home is more expensive than they expected, which may lead them to go over their initial budget.
-It could be challenging to travel to and from work given the distance.
+Living expenses are one of the main problems.
+Many college students find that living away from home is more expensive than they initially expected, which may lead them to exceed their budget.
+It can be challenging to travel to and from work due to the distance.

 Social Life